Imira-S-R/RockPaperScissor/README.md

 # RockPaperScissor
-This is a command-line program to play Rock Paper Scissors
+This is a command-line program to play Rock Paper Scissors.
+Made using Python